elverion/php-bc/Readme.md

 # Best practices

 - Values passed as input to `BcNumber` constructor or methods **should** be passed as **strings** rather than floats.
-While a float is a valid input, this _could_ lead to floating-point inaccuracies as previously described
+While a float is a valid input, this _could_ lead to floating-point inaccuracies from prior to the data being converted to a `BcNumber`.
 - Calculations this way are inherently slower, especially when run in tight loops, so do not use `BcNumber` when the accuracy isn't required but speed is.